Criminal Case Procedures

 Facing criminal charges can be stressful and confusing, particularly if this is your first experience with the criminal courts.
-As your attorney, it would be our duty to make sure you knew what was happening at every stage of the game.
+As your attorney, it would be my duty to make sure you knew what was happening at every stage of the game.
 This is your case and it affects your life.

 From your arrest to the date of sentencing, you can go through many emotions.
 From disbelief, to anger, to relief.
 While you are experiencing this, you need a qualified attorney working diligently on your case to ensure you get the best possible results in court.